INN/cpd-settlements/DEPLOY.md

 ## Deploying the project/app

-The following commands should be run from the root of the `cpd_settlements` proejct directory.
+The following commands should be run from the root of the `cpd_settlements` project directory.

 To deploy to staging: